bangle-io/bangle-editor/bangle-core/api.md

 - {text.pluginsParamKeybindings}

 - **markdownShortcut**: ?Boolean = `true`\
-  Toggle the markdown shortcut `#<space>` to convert a paragraph into a heading element.
+  Toggle the markdown shortcut for heading.
+If enabled, type `#` followed by a space to create one a level one heading.

 ### defaultKeys: {link.Keybindings}